Cefn Bryn

 Along the ridge of the hill, banked by grassy common on both sides is the road from Cilibion to Reynoldston.
 The road was previously known as the Old Coal Road and Red Road.
 Wandering sheep, wild ponies and cows can be seen along the road.
 Large swells and dips can be encountered along the route, formed by swallets and sinkholes in the surrounding limestone.
 The highest point of the road intersects with the ridge summit.

 Arthur's Stone

-Just north of the ridge summit of Cefn Bryn, there is a neolithic burial ground, known as "Arthur's Stone" (Maen Ceti).
+Just north of the ridge summit of Cefn Bryn, there is a Neolithic burial ground, known as "Arthur's Stone" (Maen Ceti).
 Its name comes from a legend that the ancient British King Arthur threw a large stone from Llanelli which landed on this spot.
-Another legend suggests that this is his burial site after being killed by Llanelli pagans during a campaign.